 - Read the Aims & Scope to get an overview and assess if your manuscript is suitable for this journal;

-- Use the Microsoft (MS) Word to prepare your manuscript and submit the one MS Word file with main text, Figure, table, and any other supplementary materials;
+- Refer to the “Guidelines for Authors” for writing the manuscript.
+Use Microsoft (MS) Word to prepare your manuscript and submit the MS Word file with main text, Figure, table, and any other supplementary materials;

-- Ensure that one author has been designated as the corresponding author with contact details (E-mail address; Full postal address etc)
+- Ensure that one author has been designated as the corresponding author with contact details (E-mail address; Full postal address, mobile number).
+The affiliations of other authors must be mentioned.

 - Ensure that all authors have approved the content of the submitted manuscript.